Longwarry railway station

 Longwarry railway station is a regional railway station on the Gippsland line, part of the V/Line network.
 It serves the town of Longwarry, in Victoria, Australia.
-Longwarry station is a ground level unstaffed station, featuring one side platform.
+Longwarry station is a ground level unstaffed station, featuring two side platforms.
 It opened on 1 July 1881.

 History

-The track east of the station to Drouin was duplicated in 1952, but the section between Bunyip and Longwarry remains single track, because the bridge over the Bunyip River has not been duplicated.
+The track east of the station to Drouin was duplicated in 1952, but the section between Bunyip and Longwarry remained single track for several decades because the bridge over the Bunyip River has not been duplicated.
 The line through Longwarry to Warragul was electrified in July 1954, but electrification was removed in December 1998.

 On 26 August 1988, the electric staff safeworking system between Longwarry and Bunyip was abolished, and was replaced with automatic three-position signalling.
 The double line block system between Longwarry and Warragul was also abolished, along with the signal box and all two position signals.
 At the same time, boom barriers were provided at the Yannathan Road level crossing, replacing hand-operated gates.
 By October 1989, the connections to the former goods siding was abolished, as was the overhead wire above the siding.

-As part of the Regional Rail Revival project, a second platform will be built at the station, and the line between Bunyip and Longwarry was scheduled to be duplicated, with the project to be completed in late 2022.
-However, it was reported in May 2022, that the duplication of the Bunyip-Longwarry track would not go ahead.
+As part of the Regional Rail Revival project, a second platform was built at the station, and the line between Bunyip and Longwarry was duplicated, with the project originally being scheduled for completion in late 2022.
+Duplication works would later be completed in June 2024.